 For the in-game menu, I implemented the UI functionality and voice chat related functionalities.
 Players can enable, disable voice chat or set it to push to talk.

 I implemented the dialogue system for the onboarding level.
-This is intended as a tool for designers to arrange dialogue prompts for onborading.
+This is intended as a tool for designers to arrange dialogue prompts for onboarding.

 Designers can easily add, delete or move an entry.
 It is also a handy tool for them to set the desired input or lasting time for players to continue to the next promt.
 By unchecking the "can continue" box, designers can set custom events to take place before the next dialogue entry.